mattmcnabb/mattmcnabb.github.io/_posts/2016-3-14-Office-365-Licensing_3.md

 We can see from the above example that Ronald has access to Office Pro Plus, Yammer, Exchange Online, Sharepoint and Onedrive, and Office Web Apps.
 Now let's say that he needs to have access to Skype for Business as well.
 From the previous post in this series we know that this service plan is called `MCOSTANDARD`.
 We'll use the `New-MsolLicenseOptions` cmdlet to set up the correct disabled plans:

 {% highlight PowerShell %}
-PS> $Options = New-MsolLicenseOptions -AccountSkuId 'whitehouse:STANDARDWOFFPACK_FACULTY' -DisabledPlans 'Sway'
+PS> $Options = New-MsolLicenseOptions -AccountSkuId 'whitehouse:ENTERPRISEPACK' -DisabledPlans 'Sway'
 {% endhighlight %}

 Now to actually modify the plan assignment we'll use the `Set-MsolUserLicense` cmdlet again, but with a key difference - since the user already has the license that contains plan assigned this time we don't use the `-AddLicenses` parameter: